Microecosystem: Soil microecosystems

 A typical soil microecosystem may be restricted to less than a millimeter in its total depth range owing to steep variation in humidity and/or atmospheric gas composition.
 The soil grain size and physical and chemical properties of the substrate may also play important roles.
 Because of the predominant solid phase in these systems they are notoriously difficult to study microscopically without simultaneously disrupting the fine spatial distribution of their components.

 Terrestrial hot-spring microecosystems

 These are defined by gradients of water temperature, nutrients, dissolved gases, salt concentrations etc. Along the path of terrestrial water flow the resulting temperature gradient continuum alone may provide many different minute microecosystems, starting with thermophilic bacteria such as Archaea "Archaebacteria" (100 C or more), followed by conventional thermophiles (60–100 C), cyanobacteria (blue-green algae) such as the motile filaments of Oscillatoria (30–60 C), protozoa such as Amoeba, rotifers, then green algae (0–30 C) etc.

-Of course other factors than temperature also play important roles.
+other factors than temperature also play important roles.
 Hot springs can provide classic and straightforward ecosystems for microecology studies as well as providing a haven for hitherto undescribed organisms.